In an identity, meanings set the agenda.

 About the author

 Luis provides individual, team and organization development consulting; coaching, assessment and development services to an international audience leveraging his Meaningful Purpose Psychology (Logoteleology) expertise.
 He is a frequent speaker and presenter before professional and psychological associations.
 Luis has worked for Fortune 500 Companies both as an employee and a consultant.
-He worked for 8 years for The Walt Disney Company in Orlando, Florida, USA as a Senior Organization Development Consultant, and has held Senior Human Resource roles in various industries throughout his career.
+He worked for The Walt Disney Company in Orlando, Florida, USA as a Senior Organization Development Consultant, and has held Senior Human Resource roles in various industries throughout his career.

 Luis learned and taught Organization Development (OD) as adjunct faculty for many years at NTL Institute, Alexandria, Virginia.
 He also learned from — and taught Tavistock OD Methodology — with his mentor, Harold Bridger, co-founder of the Tavistock Institute in London, England.
 Luis also studied Gestalt OD at the Gestalt Institute in Cleveland, Ohio.
 He holds various certifications in leadership training, psychometrics, NLP, and others.

 Through The Boston Institute for Meaningful Purpose Luis certifies and licenses aspiring logoteleologists in different countries.